Terms and Conditions

-All overseas booking applications are subject to passing Right to Rent Checks.
+All booking applications are subject to passing Right to Rent Checks.
 For more information, see www.gov.uk/landlord-immigration-check.

 LIV STUDENT will review your signed AST and email you a countersigned AST confirming your booking.
 A member of the accommodation team will contact you if we are unable to countersign the AST, and they will inform you of the reason(s) why.

 1.3 Booking Fee

-To confirm your booking with LIV STUDENT, you will be asked to agree to an AST provided by “StuRents” and you will pay: LIVSTUDENT Sheffield: £250.00, £50.00 of which is a non-refundable administration fee.
-The remaining £200.00 is converted to your refundable deposit after your AST has been countersigned by LIV STUDENT, and this is protected with “MyDeposits” (an independent Government-approved tenancy deposit protection scheme).
+To confirm your booking with LIV STUDENT, you will be asked to agree to an AST provided by “StuRents” and you will pay on or before Friday 7th August 2020: LIV STUDENT Sheffield: £200.00.
+The £200.00 is converted to your refundable deposit after your AST has been countersigned by LIV STUDENT, and this is protected with “MyDeposits” (an independent Government-approved tenancy deposit protection scheme).
 LIV STUDENT Dublin: €250.00, €50 of which is a non-refundable administration fee.
 On the commencement of your tenancy and receipt of cleared funds for your first rent instalment, your booking fee of €200.00 converts to a refundable deposit.
 Your deposit will be refunded to you at the end of your tenancy if there are no outstanding arrears and no damage to your room and/or communal areas.

 Our payment system charges a flat payment processing fee of £1.50 to all tenants when the tenant pays booking fees, deposits or non-automated rent instalments via our online portal provider (StuRents) .
 For payments where the Payment Service Provider is outside of the EEA our online portal provider (StuRents) will continue to charge a card fee (up to 2%) on top of the £1.50 payment processing fee.